 The mission of the Financial Aid Office is to serve the students, parents, staff, faculty, and administration in an efficient, courteous manner with dedication to understanding the Rules and Regulations governing the Financial Aid Process.
 While most financial assistance offered by Eureka College is based on merit, there are some federal and state programs which address need.
 Our low tuition maximizes institutional scholarships and grants of all types which may not exceed full tuition.
-Most students are subject to an institutional aid cap of \$10,000 for residential students and \$7,500 for commuter students.
-Institutional aid is awarded to full-time students only.
+Institutional Eureka College aid is awarded to full-time students only (12 or more credit hours per semester).